lf-lang/rfcs/README.md

 Opening a PR will allow the stakeholders and interested community members to review your proposal and raise concerns or make suggestions.
-We will also assign a [shepherd](#role-of-the-shepherd) to your PR who helps manage the remaining process.
-At this stage, the shepherd should request reviews from relevant stakeholders and community members that are affected by or generally interested in the RFC.
+We will also assign a [shepherd](#role-of-the-shepherd) to your PR to help manage the remaining process.
+A shepherd will request reviews from relevant stakeholders and community members that are affected by or generally interested in the RFC.